Azure/azure-iot-cli-extension/CONTRIBUTING.md

 #### Environment Variables

-It is recommended that you set the following environment variables in a way such that they are persisted through machine restarts
+It is recommended that you set the following environment variables in a way such that they are persisted through machine restarts.

+You can run this setup in `bash` or `cmd` environments, this documentation just show the `powershell` flavor.

 1. Set `PYTHONPATH` to the following.
 Order matters here so be careful.